Community television in Australia: Decline

-In September 2014, then Minister for Communications Malcolm Turnbull announced that all community television licences would end in December 2015.
+In September 2014, Minister for Communications Malcolm Turnbull announced that all community television licences would end in December 2015.
 Just a week before becoming Prime Minister in September 2015, Turnbull amended the deadline by one year, to 31 December 2016.
 However, Television Sydney later ceased broadcasting on 20 December 2015.
 The other stations in Melbourne, Brisbane, Adelaide and Perth had already started their shift to online services, but remained broadcasting.

 The deadline was extended a number of times at the last minute by Minister for Communications Mitch Fifield, first to 30 June 2017, and later to 31 December 2017.
 An additional extension to 30 June 2018 was made as part of the government's deal with the Nick Xenophon Team to garner support for large-scale media reforms in the Senate.
 However, by that point, 31 Digital had already ceased broadcasting on 27 February.
 A further extension, announced on 1 June 2018, gave broadcasters an additional two years through 30 June 2020.

 On the deadline date of 31 June 2020, following further negotiations with the two remaining community stations Channel 44 and C31 Melbourne, Fifield again extended the deadline for an additional 12 months to 30 June 2021.

 In June 2021, Channel 44 Adelaide and C31 Melbourne were given a three-year extension, thanks to amendments tabled by South Australian Senator Rex Patrick.
+After a new government came into power, the community broadcast were given a indefinite extension in 2024, with a 6 month notice period if their space is to be used for other purposes.

 Video on Demand

 In 2017, Brisbane's 31 Digital attempted a video on demand service called Queensland Online TV, but was unsuccessful and the service went offline within a year.
 A second attempt, re-branded as Hitchhike TV was created in 2018 streaming linear programming in short blocks from their website.
 However, this service was also unsuccessful and went offline in 2020.
 Newcastle station Hunter TV and Perth station West TV ceased free-to-air transmissions in 2017 and 2020 respectively, but have both attempted video-on-demand presences on Youtube and from their websites.

 On 12 August 2021, both C31 Melbourne and 44 Adelaide together with Film Victoria launched a new online streaming service, CTV+.
 The CTV+ platform allows viewers to stream both channels linearly, or watch programmes on demand.
-An app for mobile devices, CTV+ was launched in August 2022.
+A CTV+ app for mobile devices was launched in August 2022, followed by a smart TV app in November 2025.